gvwilson/thirdbit/src/fiction/bear/index.md

 hope that she was wrong.

-"I mean you're going to have to break the spells on the dam yourself," Muddh said.
+"I mean you're going to have to break the spells on the dam yourself," Mukh said.
 "No, listen, listen to me," he added urgently, answering some look that Noxy couldn't see.
 "Just listen.
 You can do it, I know you can.
 It doesn't matter how much it takes out of you, not this time.
 Once we can get to the lake and back out again without turning